introcompsys/fall2023/resources/mermaid_tutorial.md

 [Mermaid](https://mermaid.js.org/intro/) is a flowchart and diagram visualization tool based on JavaScript and uses Markdown syntax to create flowcharts that are extremely dynamic and high quality.
 [Mermaid](https://mermaid.js.org/intro/) is especially useful because you are able to display your beautiful flowcharts using backticks to create a code block.

-There are plenty of types of
+There are plenty of types of diagrams with mermaid and you can explore the other types [here](https://mermaid.js.org/config/Tutorials.html).

 ## Tutorial for Using Mermaid